 On 24 March 2016, a construction contract was singed with SIA Selva būve for reconstruction of the building owned by LJMC and construction of Radiology Department at 23 Patversmes iela, Riga.
 The contractual amount is EUR 920 792 excluding VAT.
 Construction work will be paid in line with the completion progress of the project and based on a payment schedule set in the contract.
-As at the date of these financial statements, the building was prepared for completion to be approved by the State Construction Control Office.
 The implementation and payment schedules of the construction project have been amended.
+On 2 May the State Construction Control Bureau of Latvia has signed the legislation of Radiology Department at 23 Patversmes iela for the acceptance of operation.